BookStackApp/website/content/docs/user/markdown-editor.md

 The default editor option, for when creating a new page, can be configured by an admin within the "Settings > Customization" area of BookStack.

 You can change to the markdown editor at a page-level while within the page editor.
-Simply click the draft status, located above the page name input, and you'll be presented a dropdown with options which include those to change the editor.
-If you don't see these options, you may not have the relevent "Change page editor" system permission on one of your assigned system roles.
+Simply click the draft status, located above the page name input, and you'll be presented a drop-down with options which include those to change the editor.
+If you don't see these options, you may not have the relevant "Change page editor" system permission on one of your assigned system roles.

 ![Editor Switch Menu Options](/images/docs/user/editor-switch-dropdown.png)